Hydroponics isn’t a new method of farming.

 But you should always refer to the manufacturer’s recommendations before mixing.

 There are plenty of DIY options for nutrient solutions.

-These range from soaked compost to mixing individual nutrients together.
+These range from compost tea to mixing individual nutrients together.

 Homemade nutrient solutions are riskier, especially for newer hydroponic farmers, because it’s subject to more human error.

 If you’re interested in making nutrient solution at home, do extensive research to be sure that you add the proper amount of nutrients.

 Whether you use homemade or premade solution, be sure to check the pH levels and balance as needed after mixing with water.

 Now that you know all about nutrient solution, we can move on to growing media.

 While growing media is similar to soil, nutrient solution is its true substitute.

 Well, growing media might act like soil by supporting the plant’s roots and stem, but it can’t grow the plants without nutrient solution.